milleva/LyricMaster/README.md

 Songs are parsed with the following rules:

 - `NEW SONG` starts a new song
-- Optional domain specific commands exist to define certain parameters.
+- Optional domain specific commands exist to define arbitrary information about songs.
-    - usage: `COMMAND "parameter"`
+    - usage: `COMMAND "value"`
-    - E.g. `TITLE "title"` sets title. `"title"` must be inside quotes.
+    - E.g. `TITLE "title"` sets song title. parameter `"title"` must be inside quotes and cannot contain whitespaces or special characters.
     - Available commands: `ARTIST, TITLE`
 - Words within brackets `()` & `[]` are ignored (background noise or info).
 - Each new line starts a new bar.